EpicGamerCodes/CTPF/README.md

 2) Enter hostname (user who has created the SSP)
 3) Enter Server Access Code

-WARNINGS:
+## Notes:
+- A username is linked with the Windows Username, secondary preventing account creation.
+- Each user can create a maximum of 3 chats (SSP's) and will be automaticly deleted if inactive by each Friday.
+- Every Release is throughly checked for bugs and each commit for security issues.
+- For bleeding edge builds, check out
+- If you are not on the latest version, an alert will display, not allowing you to proceed with an older version.

+## Wanings:
 By using this program, user data is collected for security of SSP's.
 User data is not used for any other reason.
 If a critical change occours, on SSP load, the SSP will reset to prevent issues.
 The creator of this program can broadcast a message across all active SSP's (If server is restarting or undergoing changes).
+Collected data: Windows Username

 Formation of PublicServer/config.json: